guides

 Learn what self-attestation means, when it is accepted, when it is not enough, and how to handle self-attested proof for address, identity, and supporting records.

 Self-attestation means you are confirming the truth of a statement yourself instead of asking another person or institution to verify it for you.
-In the simplest form, it can be a signed statement.
-In other cases, it can mean signing a copy of a document and writing that it is a true copy.
+Enrollment desks occasionally accept that shortcut for benign updates, whereas mortgage compliance teams seldom do without corroborating files.

 When self-attestation may work